Das Kapital: Legacy

 The Occupy Wall Street encampment in Zuccotti Park, New York City, 2011.
 Marx's critique of capitalism and its inherent inequalities continues to find resonance in contemporary social movements.

 The historical experience of the 20th century, particularly the rise and fall of Soviet-style communist states and the evolution of welfare-state capitalism, has led to ongoing reinterpretations and revisions of Marx's theories.
 The collapse of the Soviet Union in 1991 was widely seen by some as the definitive failure of Marxism.
-However, subsequent economic crises, growing global inequality, and the challenges of globalisation have led to periodic revivals of interest in Das Kapital as a tool for understanding the contemporary world.
+However, subsequent economic crises, growing global inequality, and the challenges of globalisation have led to periodic revivals of interest in Capital as a tool for understanding the contemporary world.
 As Francis Wheen notes, even in the post–Cold War era, journalists for The Economist and financial speculators like George Soros have acknowledged the "startlingly relevant" insights of Marx's analysis of globalisation and its inherent instability.
 Contemporary defences of the relevance of Marx's critique often focus on the persistence of the capital-labour antagonism in the production process, in opposition to theories of a "post-industrial" or "cognitive" capitalism where value creation has supposedly moved beyond the factory.

 The unfinished nature of Marx's project, particularly the incomplete state of Volumes II and III and the vast scope of his intended critique, has left a legacy of ongoing scholarly work to reconstruct, interpret, and extend his analysis.
 Debates continue over the precise meaning and contemporary relevance of key concepts, the internal consistency of his arguments, and the applicability of his 19th-century analysis to 21st-century capitalism.
-Despite these ongoing debates and criticisms, Das Kapital remains a vital and indispensable resource for anyone seeking to understand the historical dynamics, social consequences, and inherent contradictions of the capitalist mode of production.
+Despite these ongoing debates and criticisms, Capital remains a vital and indispensable resource for anyone seeking to understand the historical dynamics, social consequences, and inherent contradictions of the capitalist mode of production.
 Its central message—that capitalism is a historically specific, exploitative, and crisis-prone system—continues to resonate with those critical of existing social and economic orders.

-In 2013, UNESCO admitted Marx's annotated first edition of Das Kapital Volume I to its Memory of the World International Register, along with a manuscript page from The Communist Manifesto.
+In 2013, UNESCO admitted Marx's annotated first edition of Capital Volume I to its Memory of the World International Register, along with a manuscript page from The Communist Manifesto.
 These papers are held at the International Institute of Social History in Amsterdam.